indrajaala/s2hms/README.md

 ```

 **note:**
-fallback can be used only when a format is specified , if no format is specified and fallback is set to true , it will throw an error, this is to prevent confusion of unit of resulting value.
+fallback can be used only when a format is specified , if no format is specified and fallback is set to true , it will throw an error, this is to prevent confusion of resulting value's unit type.

 ```js
 s2h(634, {fallback: true});